-The deposit is a volcanogenic massive sulphide zinc deposit,

-comprising a series of lenses of mineralisation that have been folded, sheared, faulted, and possibly intruded by later dolerites and gabbros.
-The geological environment shows similarities to those of other base metal sulphide deposits in the Yilgarn Craton of Western Australia.
-These include the Golden Grove deposits located to the west of Manindi at Yalgoo, and the Teutonic Bore-Jaguar deposits in the Eastern Goldfields.
+The deposit is a volcanogenic massive sulphide zinc deposit, comprising a series of lenses of mineralisation that have been folded, sheared, faulted, and possibly intruded by later dolerites and gabbros.
+The style of mineralisation is similar to other base metal sulphide deposits in the Yilgarn Craton, particularly Golden Grove to the west of Manindi at Yalgoo, and Teutonic Bore-Jaguar in the Eastern Goldfields.